-6.1 Students and parents are kept fully aware of the standard of behaviour expected by the school through:
+Students and parents are kept fully aware of the standard of behaviour expected by the school through:

-- Behaviour and conduct expectations are shared during initial transition to school. - Parents' Evenings and other informal meetings throughout the academic year. - The publication of the school rules found in handbooks, planners and on the school website. - Communications from school to home such as headteacher letters and student reports, class charts and parent mail. - Behaviour Stages that are regularly shared with students. - The Home School Agreement signed by all parents at the start of their child's school career. - The theme of good behaviour is regularly reinforced through the pastoral system, during assemblies delivered by senior staff and heads of year and through the PSHE programme. - Students who are good role models are selected/elected to positions of responsibility e.g. Head boy/girl, school council, Anti-Bullying Ambassadors. - All students are encouraged to take responsibility for their actions by preventing the escalation of problems through use of the Anti-Bullying Ambassadors and or consultation with teaching and non-teaching staff. - Detentions and rewards are recorded on the computerised Class Charts system allowing for analysis to identify problems at an early stage. - Support for students with identified problems is provided through: - The Pastoral Hub - Heads of Year - Notices' to Improve - Pastoral Support Programmes - Pupil report cards - ARC (Academic Rigour Centre)
+- Behaviour and conduct expectations are shared during initial transition to school. - Parents' Evenings and other informal meetings throughout the academic year. - The publication of the school rules found in handbooks, newsletters, social media posts and on the school website. - Communications from school to home such as headteacher letters and student reports. - Behaviour Stages that are regularly shared with students.

+- The Home School Agreement signed by all parents at the start of their child's school career. - The theme of good behaviour is regularly reinforced through the pastoral system, during assemblies delivered by senior staff and heads of year/key stages and through the PSHE programme. - Students who are good role models are selected/elected to positions of responsibility e.g. Head boy/girl, school council. - All students are encouraged to take responsibility for their actions by preventing the escalation of problems through use of the anti-bullying team and or consultation with teaching and non-teaching staff. - Detentions and rewards are recorded on the computerised class charts system allowing for analysis to identify problems at an early stage. - Support for students with identified problems is provided through: - The Pastoral team - o Heads of Year - Pastoral Support Programmes - Daily/weekly/subject report sheets/booklets - SLT reports

-7.0 REWARDS & RESPONDING TO GOOD BEHAVIOUR
+7.0 REWARDS AND RESPONDING TO GOOD BEHAVIOUR